-As mentioned, some people feel that these cabinets are dated and no longer useful.
-However, modern medicine cabinets include several stylish designs and high-quality finishes that are going to add a great accent to any space.
-These cabinets are a great way to add storage without adding too much bulk to the space. they can be installed as recessed cabinets or you can stick with a surface mount installation if you don’t want to cut into the wall (or if a hole isn’t already present).
+As mentioned, some people feel these cabinets are outdated and useless.
+However, modern medicine cabinets include several stylish designs and high-quality finishes that accent any space.
+These cabinets are a great way to add storage without adding too much bulk to the space.
+They can be installed as recessed cabinets, or you can stick with a surface mount installation if you don’t want to cut into the wall (or if a hole isn’t already present).

 The medicine cabinets available today are not your grandparents’ medicine cabinets.
-There are tons of styles to choose from, as well as plenty of reasons to consider them for your space.
-Bathroom storage has always been a hot topic—even the largest spaces can feel like they lack storage in certain ways.
+There are many styles to choose from and plenty of reasons to consider them for your space.
+Bathroom storage has always been a hot topic — even the largest spaces can feel like they lack storage in certain ways.

 So, what’s the final verdict?
 Ultimately, you get to choose.
 Medicine cabinets can be a great way to add space to your bathroom, and the available selection makes it easier for everyone to get a finished look that fits with their bathroom design.
 To help you with your decision, let’s look at some benefits of medicine cabinets and other factors.